Salary Series: How Much Does a Web Designer Make?

 Flexibility — an added benefit of a web design career

 Another factor that brings variability to web design salaries is the fact that web design work isn’t always a single commitment to one company paying a fixed wage.

-Yes, it’s possible to get a job as a web designer working for one company, but — like all creative jobs — web design can be a freelance career, where the amount of income you bring in will depend on the number of clients you land and the amount of work you’re interested in and willing to do.
+Yes, it’s possible to get a full-time job as a web designer working for one company, but — like all creative jobs — web design can be a freelance career, where the amount of income you bring in will depend on the number of clients you land, your hourly rate, and the amount of work you’re interested in and willing to do.

-This also means that web design’s potential for freelance flexibility is as much a perk as the actual salary you’ll make.
-If you’re only looking for part time work to bring in extra income on top of a day job (or in addition to parenting or other domestic work), web design is a solid side hustle choice.
+If you’re only looking for part time work to bring in extra income on top of a day job (or in addition to parenting or other domestic work), becoming a freelance web designer is a solid side hustle choice.

-And remember—whether you’re hoping to side hustle, freelance, or find a full time job with one company—the Skillcrush Web Designer Blueprint will teach you the skills you need to get there.
+And remember, whether you’re hoping to side hustle, freelance, or find a full time job with one company,Skillcrush’s Break Into Tech course will teach you the skills you need to get there.